llamaluvr/cordova-plugin-googlefit/README.md

 		console.warn('Connection test failed: ', error);
 	});

-**Read weight**
+**Read most recent weight**

-TODO: Options could be used to get the weight for a specific date (from, to).
-Always just the latest result was returned.
+Reads the most recent weight stored in Google Fit.

 Success callback contains an weight object.
-DOES NOT MATCH HEALTHKIT API YET.

 Error callback was called with an error string.

+	navigator.googlefit.readMostRecentWeight({}, function(weight) {
+		console.info('the weight in kg: ' + weight.value);
+	}, function(error) {
+		console.warn('Read weight failed:', error);
+	});

+**Read most recent weight as of date**

+Reads the most recent weight stored in Google Fit as of a particular date.
+Useful for finding out what weight was recorded at the time of a particular workout.

+Success callback contains an weight object.

+Error callback was called with an error string.

-	navigator.googlefit.readWeight({}, function(weight) {
+	navigator.googlefit.readMostRecentWeightAsOfDate({date: someDateInMilliseconds}, function(weight) {
-		console.info(weight);
+		console.info('the weight in kg: ' + weight.value);
 	}, function(error) {
 		console.warn('Read weight failed:', error);
 	});

 **Read height**